OHBA-analysis/osl-dynamics/CONTRIBUTION.md

 ## Documentation

+The documentation is included as docstrings in the source code.
+Please write docstrings to any classes or functions you add following the [numpy style](https://numpydoc.readthedocs.io/en/latest/format.html).
+The documentation directory `/doc` also contains `.rst` files that provide additional info regarding installation, development, the models, etc.

 To compile the documentation you need to install the following packages in your conda environment:
 ```
 pip install sphinx